andrastantos/brew/docs/cpu/isa_detail_unary.rst

 The operation uses :ref:`standard type handling<std_type_handling>` to determine operand and destination types.
 If the input type is not of a floating point type, an :code:`exc_type` exception is raised.

 After the types are determined, the reciprocal-square-root of each lane is computed.
 If a non-positive value is encountered in an element, the corresponding result is set to :code:`NaN`.
-The :code:`fnv` status bit in the :ref:`:code:`fpstat`<fpstat>` CSR register is set.
+The :code:`fnv` status bit in the :ref:`fpstat<fpstat>` register is set.

 .. todo:: Instruction code changed.
 Needs toolset update.